Where to Stay

 Where to Eat and Drink

-Paris and pastries they go hand in hand, and there’s no boulangerie (bakery) in Paris more prolific than PAUL.
+Paris and pastries go hand in hand, and there’s no boulangerie (bakery) in Paris more prolific than PAUL.
 Founded in 1889, PAUL has grown from a small family operation to prominent world-wide franchise.
 Don’t let the word ‘franchise’ deter you… PAUL serves delicious baked goods in authentically French surrounds.

 At the southern end of Rue Montorgueil – a prominent dining and shopping street in the Chatelet-Les Halles district – L’Escargot has been serving snails for two centuries.
 An institution in the centre of Paris, the heritage-listed restaurant is renowned for plating up the tender and sweet delicacy, amid genuine Second Empire decor.